andreas-deruiter/andreas-deruiter.github.io/_posts/2022-07-12-there-are-many-ways-to-delete-data-in-kusto.md

 This command can be useful in several ways:

 -   You can use it to quickly remove all the data from a table but retain the empty table itself.
-This appears like what .`clear table` does, although there might be a difference in whether they remove data in the ingestion pipeline.
+This appears like what .`clear table` does, although there might be a difference in whether they remove data in the ingestion pipeline as well.
 -   You can also use it to get rid of the oldest data in a table by dropping extents by age.

 Keep in mind that those dropped extents will continue to exist for a period in the Microsoft data center.

-Unlike extents that were dropped as part of .drop table, and which can be recovered using `.undo drop table`, I don’t know of a way to recover dropped extents which were dropped using `.drop extents`.
+Unlike extents that were dropped as part of `.drop` table, and which can be recovered using `.undo drop table`, I don’t know of a way to recover dropped extents which were dropped using `.drop extents`.
 But there’s a work-around for this, as you’ll see in the next section.

 # How to drop extents and still be able to recover them